 What We Do

 Migration to Kinsta hosting with edge caching.
-Sub-second time to first byte globally.
+Half-second page loads (460-560ms) globally.

 FSE theme implementation for architectural performance gains.
 40-60% faster than traditional themes.